 Something had to change.

 Just a few months earlier, I had done my first boudoir shoot on a whim for a friend of a friend.
 It was absolute magic, I felt my soul light up with excitement.
 I loved working with someone who wasn’t used to being in front of the camera and watching them blossom before my eyes.
 I loved the styling and planning.
 I loved the mix of fashion and portraiture.
 I loved how creative I could get in the editing and the photography.
 And I loved her reaction to the photos.
 I absolutely loved EVERYTHING.
 I remember having a fleeting thought after the shoot, “Maybe this is what I should do.”
 I ignored it, but not for long.
-It planted a nagging feeling that wouldn’t be satisfied until I eventually left my studio job and pursued a career in photography that lined up with both my passion and personal beliefs.
+It planted a nagging feeling that wouldn’t be satisfied until I eventually left my studio job and pursued a career in photography that lined up with both my passion and values.

 7 years later I stand at the middle of Dana Kae Photography.

 I look back at all the awful jobs, stressful long nights, worry and doubt, and see that all of it – ALL OF IT – was somehow instrumental in ending up where I am today and I thank everyone who has believed in me over the years.
 Honestly (truly) couldn’t have done it without y’all.